Abikannappan/AMES_HouseSalePricePrediction/README.md

 # RECOMMENDATION
 We have created a multi linear model for our sales price prediction.
 We have used Ridge regression with RMSE of 27087.94 which is lower than the linear regression model 27121.80.
-The features that highly affect the sales price includes mas_vnr_type_None','lot_frontage','wood_deck_sf','screen_porch','heating_qc','neighborhood_NridgHt','bsmt_exposure', 'mas_vnr_area','fireplaces','year_remod/add','garage_finish','year_built','bsmt_qual','garage_area','gr_liv_area','exter_qual','kitchen_qual','overall_qual','1st_flr_sf + total_bsmt_sf'.
+The features that highly affect the sales price includes mas_vnr_type_None','lot_frontage','wood_deck_sf','screen_porch','heating_qc','neighborhood_NridgHt','bsmt_exposure', 'mas_vnr_area','fireplaces','year_remod/add','garage_finish','year_built','bsmt_qual','garage_area','gr_liv_area','exter_qual','kitchen_qual','overall_qual','1st_flr_sf and total_bsmt_sf'.
 Most of them show a positive relationship, when there is a unit increase in independant variable there is a optimal_ridge.coef_ (Value from the following table) times positive increase in the salesprice.
 While there is a decrease in sales price with increase in full bath.

 This model works well for sale price until 500000 with Root mean square error of about USD 27087.94 for house at AMES.
-The predicted saleprice have linear relationship, The Residual histogram follow a normal distribution and the for Residual Vs Test Sale price the values are spread around zero line as per our requirement for linear model, But the plot have one outlier which shows it is only trained until sales of USD 500000.
+The predicted saleprice have linear relationship, The Residual histogram follow a normal distribution and the Residual Vs Test Sale price the values are spread around zero line as per our requirement for linear model, But the plot have one outlier which shows it is only trained until sales of USD 500000.

+The model is quite helpful as most of AMES houses are sold at USD 70000 to USD 350000.